nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 #### Editing the Data File

 Advanced users can edit the data file directly to modify the address book data.
+However, exercise caution when doing so.

 - **File Location**:
     - `[JAR file location]/data/addressbook.json`